 5. Try these different methods to pay off debt

 Both require you to pay the minimum on all of your loans but states you should put your extra money toward the highest interest rate (avalanche) or the lowest balance (snowball).
 The snowball method is very popular and can be a good option as it boosts motivation as you pay down small balances.
 The avalanche method can save you money on interest, which could mean paying off debt even faster.
+This article shows a more detailed comparison of both methods.

 You can use this FREE tool from Undebt.it.
 They provide a mobile-friendly snowball/avalanche calculator app to help you live debt-free.
 The payment is easy to follow so you can finally eliminate your debt!